benjamin-wiki/benjamin-wiki/README.md

 - 🔭 I’m currently working on an AI agent
 - 🌱 I’m currently learning JavaScript, Rust, C#
 - 📫 How to reach me: [@benjaminwiki](https://www.linkedin.com/in/bwiki/)
-- ⚡ Fun fact: There is a hidden copy of the bitcoin whitepaper on every version of macOS Since 2018
+- ⚡ Fun fact: i like to ride unicycles sometimes, i don't know how to though...